Google: Products and services

-Google generates most of its revenues from advertising.
-This includes sales of apps, purchases made in-app, digital content products on Google and YouTube, Android and licensing and service fees, including fees received for Google Cloud offerings.
-Forty-six percent of this profit was from clicks (cost per clicks), amounting to US$109,652 million in 2017.
-This includes three principal methods, namely AdMob, AdSense (such as AdSense for Content, AdSense for Search, etc.) and DoubleClick AdExchange.
-In addition to its own algorithms for understanding search requests, Google uses technology from its acquisition of DoubleClick, to project user interest and target advertising to the search context and the user history.
-In 2007, Google launched "AdSense for Mobile", taking advantage of the emerging mobile advertising market.

 Google Analytics allows website owners to track where and how people use their website, for example by examining click rates for all the links on a page.
 Google advertisements can be placed on third-party websites in a two-part program.
 Google Ads allows advertisers to display their advertisements in the Google content network, through a cost-per-click scheme.
 The sister service, Google AdSense, allows website owners to display these advertisements on their website and earn money every time ads are clicked.
 One of the criticisms of this program is the possibility of click fraud, which occurs when a person or automated script clicks on advertisements without being interested in the product, causing the advertiser to pay money to Google unduly.
 Industry reports in 2006 claimed that approximately 14 to 20 percent of clicks were fraudulent or invalid.
 Google Search Console (rebranded from Google Webmaster Tools in May 2015) allows webmasters to check the sitemap, crawl rate, and for security issues of their websites, as well as optimize their website's visibility.

-Generative artificial intelligence
+Generative AI

-Google had previously used virtual assistants and chatbots, such as Google Bard, prior to the announcement of Gemini in March 2024.
-None of them had been seen as legitimate competitors to ChatGPT, unlike Gemini.
+Following the success of ChatGPT and concerns that Google was falling behind in the AI race, Google's senior management issued a "code red" and a "directive that all of its most important products—those with more than a billion users—must incorporate generative AI within months".
+In March 2023, in direct response to the rapid rise of ChatGPT, Google released Bard, a generative AI chatbot.
+It was replaced by Gemini in March 2024.

 An AI training program for Google employees was also introduced in April 2024.
 Google has created the text-to-image model Imagen, and the text-to-video model Veo.
+Google integrated AI Overviews into Google Search, and added an AI mode where the search results page is AI-generated.
 In 2025, Google announced SynthID Detector, a tool that uses watermarking to identify whether content such as text, images, audio, or video was generated using Google products.
 In 2023, Google released NotebookLM, an online tool for synthesizing documents using Gemini.
 In September 2024, it gained attention for its "Audio Overview" feature, which generates podcast-like summaries of documents.
 Google also developed LearnLM, a family of language models serving as personal AI tutors.

+In June 2026, UK regulators instructed Google to give publishers the ability to choose how their content is used and resurfaced in its AI-generated snippets.